Complete reference documentation for the @uphold/enterprise-travel-rule-widget-web-sdk package.

 The result object returned upon successful completion of the Travel Rule form.

-type TravelRuleResult = object;
+type TravelRuleResult = Record<string, unknown>;

 The event.detail.value object is an opaque data structure that should be used as-is when resolving RFIs or creating transactions.